Let the Right One In (film): Soundtrack

-Swedish composer Johan Söderqvist wrote the score.
-Alfredson instructed him to write something that sounded hopeful and romantic, in contrast to the events that take place in the film.
-Söderqvist has described the outcome as consisting of both darkness and light, and emphasized melody and harmony as the most important qualities of the music.
-The Slovak National Symphony Orchestra performed the score; two years earlier they had performed the score for the first Swedish vampire movie, Frostbiten.
-On 11 November 2008, MovieScore Media released the film soundtrack in a limited edition of 500 copies.
-It contains 21 of Söderqvist's original scores from the film.
-It placed fourth on Ain't It Cool News' Top 10 Best Scores Of 2008 List, being described as "scrupulously weaving together strains of bone-chillingly cold horror with the encompassing warmth of newly acquired love".
-If magazine described the score as "the most beautifully emotional score yet to grace the undead.
-It’s a feeling of tender melancholy that delivers its scares in a subtle, chamber orchestra way".
+Swedish composer Johan Söderqvist wrote the score which was performed by The Slovak National Symphony Orchestra.
+MovieScore Media issued the 21-track film soundtrack in a limited edition of 500 copies on 11 November 2008.

 The song "Kvar i min bil", written and performed by Per Gessle, resonates repeatedly through the film.
 Originally an outtake from Gessle's solo album En händig man, the song was specially provided for the film, to resemble the sound of popular 1980s pop group Gyllene Tider.
 Gessle has described the song as a "bluesy tune with a nice guitar hook".
 Other songs in the film include "Försonade" from 1968, written and performed by future ABBA member Agnetha Fältskog, "Flash in the Night" from 1981, written by Tim Norell and Björn Håkansson and performed by Secret Service, and "Dags å välja sida" by Peps Blodsband.